yiluchen1066/Glaide.jl/README.md

 julia> Pluto.run()
 ```

-5. After exectuing these commands, Pluto web application should open in your default web-browser.
+5. After executing these commands, Pluto web application should open in your default web-browser.
 From there, select the Pluto notebook to run, e.g., `app/generate_synthetic_setup.jl` and hit "open".
 This should launch the selected notebook.

     <img src="assets/pluto_ui.png" width=50%/>